Goldman Earnings Take Shine Off US Stocks - UrduPoint

 The first-quarter figures are the first snapshot since 2019 of a Chinese economy unencumbered by Covid health restrictions that included city-wide lockdowns lasting months.

-But below-forecast readings on Chinese industrial output and fixed-asset investment suggested weaknesses remained in the economy, and an uneven recovery.
+But below-forecast readings on Chinese industrial output and fixed-asset investment suggested weaknesses remained, and points to an uneven recovery.

-"We expect to see higher GDP growth rate in upcoming quarters as a result of the low base from last year, and the annual growth target of five percent should be achievable," said Chaoping Zhu, a strategist at JP Morgan Asset Management.
+"We expect to see higher GDP growth rate in upcoming quarters as a result of the low base from last year, and the annual growth target of five percent should be achievable," said Chaoping Zhu, a strategist at JP Morgan Asset Management, referring to officials' goal.

 "It's not just the pandemic that the country is bouncing back from, confidence in the property market has been severely undermined and it will take time to recover," said Craig Erlam, senior analyst at the OANDA trading group.

-- Focus on earnings - Wall Street stocks turned lower, with sentiment dampened by Goldman Sachs posting lower revenues and profit.
+Wall Street stocks finished little changed Tuesday following a day that saw no major swings.

-But Bank of America reported higher profit than expected, thanks to a boost from higher interest rates.
+Bank of America climbed 0.6 percent after reporting higher profits thanks to a boost from higher interest rates, while Goldman Sachs dropped 1.

+7 percent following results that were hit by a slowdown in corporate mergers.

 "A tale of two very different banking giants has unfolded as Goldman Sachs was hit by a dent in dealmaking, while the good times rolled for Bank of America, which reaped big windfalls from higher interest rates," said Susannah Streeter, head of money and markets at Hargreaves Lansdown brokerage.

-But the "underlying story betrays more trickier times ahead for both banks", she warned, with market volatility and pressure on interest rate margins expected to make it tough going for banks.
+But the underlying story betrays "trickier times ahead for both banks," she warned, with market volatility and pressure on interest rate margins expected to make it tough going for lenders.

 Investors were also keeping an eye on the results of regional US banks after three collapsed last month as lenders face pressure from rising interest rates.